 Eunice Byun and Dave Nguyen are challenging the notion that we need dozens of gadgets to cook delicious meals.
 A few years ago, the ex Chanel and Revlon executives founded Material Kitchen, a direct-to-consumer company that offers a simplified kitchen starter set at an affordable price.
 This seven-piece set, which has a 5.0-star average rating from almost 100 consumers, features an 8” knife, 4” knife, tongs, wooden spoon, metal spoon, slotted spatula and wooden holder.
 What’s more is you can customize the set’s wood type and handle color.

 Private Policy is a “genderless” clothing company founded by Haoran Li and Siying Qu, two former Parsons graduates.
-Inspired by the youth culture in New York City, the pair design clothes without the traditional menswear and womenswear labels.
-Made from 100-percent Rayon, this jacket can be worn with the sleeves on or off, serving multiple purposes.
-You can also shop their collection at Selfridges.
+Inspired by the youth culture in New York City, the pair said they design clothes without the traditional menswear and womenswear labels.
+The PXL Mixed Checker is made from tri-acetate, a silky and cool-to-the-touch fabric, and features a slightly oversized silhouette, according to the brand.

 Nearly two decades ago, Taiwanese American Melinda Hwang’s father worked with a scientist (and family friend) to come up with a nanofiber membrane mask during the 2003 SARs epidemic.
 When the Covid-19 pandemic hit the U.S., Hwang’s family sent her those masks from Taiwan and, thus, Happy Masks was born.